 - Made public on the web

-- Licensed with a Creative Commons license that allows derivatives (so excluding ‘all rights reserved’ content and no-derivatives (ND) licensed content)
+- Licensed with a Creative Commons license that allows derivatives (you cannot clone books published ‘All rights reserved’ or with a ‘No Derivatives’ (ND) license)

 - On your Pressbooks dashboard, hover over “My Catalog” and click on “Clone a Book”.

 You’ll be brought to the cloning interface.

 - Enter the the Source Book URL (the URL of the book you would like to copy).
 If the book is private or isn’t openly licensed, you will receive an error message when attempting to clone the book.

 - Enter the Target Book URL (the URL for your new version of the book.)
 This will be the URL that your new book can be found on the web after cloning, so choose carefully.